Background

 Cancer-associated thrombosis: DOACs vs LMWH and GI/GU bleeding risk

 Cancer-associated thrombosis presents unique management challenges.
-Key randomized controlled trials have demonstrated that direct oral anticoagulants (DOACs) are noninferior to low-molecular-weight heparin (LMWH) for cancer-associated VTE.
+Key randomized controlled trials have demonstrated that direct oral anticoagulants (DOACs) are noninferior to low-molecular-weight heparin (LMWH) for cancer-associated venous thromboembolism (VTE).
 The HOKUSAI-VTE Cancer trial showed edoxaban to be noninferior to dalteparin but with increased gastrointestinal bleeding in patients with gastrointestinal malignancies.
 The CARAVAGGIO trial found apixaban noninferior to dalteparin with similar bleeding rates, including in gastrointestinal and genitourinary cancers.
 Selection between DOAC and LMWH therapy should consider: tumor type and location (particularly gastrointestinal and genitourinary cancers with mucosal involvement), baseline thrombocytopenia or bleeding risk, significant drug-drug interactions with chemotherapy, patient preference, and cost.
-For patients with gastrointestinal or genitourinary cancers at high risk for mucosal bleeding, LMWH may be preferred, though apixaban appears to have a favorable safety profile [17] [18].
+For patients with gastrointestinal or genitourinary cancers at high risk for mucosal bleeding, LMWH may be preferred, though apixaban appears to have a favorable safety profile (Raskob 2018)π (Agnelli 2020)π.

 Anticoagulation in special populations (pregnancy, severe renal impairment, antiphospholipid syndrome)

 Anticoagulation in special populations requires tailored approaches.
 Pregnancy: LMWH is the preferred anticoagulant throughout pregnancy and the postpartum period, as DOACs and warfarin are contraindicated due to teratogenicity.
-Compression ultrasonography is the first-line imaging modality for suspected DVT.
-For suspected PE, ventilation-perfusion scanning is preferred when chest radiograph is normal; CTPA may be used when V/Q is unavailable or nondiagnostic, with consideration of fetal and maternal radiation exposure.
+Compression ultrasonography is the first-line imaging modality for suspected deep vein thrombosis (DVT).
+For suspected pulmonary embolism (PE), ventilation-perfusion scanning is preferred when chest radiograph is normal; CTPA may be used when V/Q is unavailable or nondiagnostic, with consideration of fetal and maternal radiation exposure.
 Severe renal impairment: In patients with creatinine clearance <30 mL/min, DOACs are generally contraindicated or require substantial dose reduction with uncertain efficacy.
 Unfractionated heparin with transition to warfarin is the preferred approach, though LMWH with anti-Xa monitoring may be considered with caution.
-Antiphospholipid syndrome (APS): Vitamin K antagonists (warfarin) remain the preferred anticoagulant for high-risk APS, particularly in patients with triple-positive antibody status (lupus anticoagulant, anti-cardiolipin, and anti-β2 glycoprotein I antibodies), as DOACs have shown increased thrombotic events in this population [1] [3] [14].
+Antiphospholipid syndrome (APS): Vitamin K antagonists (warfarin) remain the preferred anticoagulant for high-risk APS, particularly in patients with triple-positive antibody status (lupus anticoagulant, anti-cardiolipin, and anti-Ξ²2 glycoprotein I antibodies), as DOACs have shown increased thrombotic events in this population (Ortel 2020)π (Konstantinides 2019)π (Stein 2006)π.

 Evaluation after unprovoked VTE (occult cancer screening)

-The optimal approach to cancer screening after unprovoked VTE remains an area of clinical uncertainty.
-Current evidence supports limited age-appropriate cancer screening rather than routine extensive imaging.
-The SOME (Screening for Occult Malignancy in patients with idiopathic venous thromboembolism) trial demonstrated that routine CT imaging of the abdomen and pelvis does not improve cancer detection rates or patient outcomes compared to standard age-appropriate screening in patients with unprovoked VTE.
-Therefore, the recommended approach consists of: comprehensive history and physical examination, basic laboratory tests (complete blood count, chemistry), and age-appropriate cancer screening (colonoscopy, mammography, Pap smear, prostate-specific antigen) as per standard guidelines.
-Extensive imaging or invasive testing should be reserved for patients with abnormal findings on initial evaluation or specific clinical suspicion [34].
+The optimal approach to cancer screening after unprovoked venous thromboembolism (VTE) remains an area of clinical uncertainty.
+Current evidence supports limited age-appropriate cancer screening rather than routine extensive imaging (Patel 2022).
+The SOME (Screening for Occult Malignancy in patients with idiopathic venous thromboembolism) trial demonstrated that routine computed tomography (CT) imaging of the abdomen and pelvis does not improve cancer detection rates or patient outcomes compared to standard age-appropriate screening in patients with unprovoked VTE.
+The incidence of occult malignancy is estimated at approximately 4% to 5% within the first year following the VTE event (Patel 2022).
+Therefore, the recommended approach consists of: comprehensive history and physical examination, basic laboratory tests (complete blood count (CBC), chemistry), and age-appropriate cancer screening (colonoscopy, mammography, Pap smear, prostate-specific antigen (PSA)) as per standard guidelines.
+Extensive imaging or invasive testing should be reserved for patients with abnormal findings on initial evaluation or specific clinical suspicion (Carrier 2015)π.